-John Christeson and his son Eric John Christeson, and Diane Cooke did all this hard work.
+John Christeson and his son Eric.
+John Christeson and Diane Cooke did a lot of this hard work along with other volunteers.

 Cemetery Has A Historic Texas Cemetery Designation

 The cemetery is maintained by the “Cemetery Restoration Volunteers” (CRV) as one of the abandoned cemeteries maintained on a rotation basis of 19 cemeteries in Williamson County.
 The volunteers are under the direction of WCHC’s Cemetery Committee Chair, Wayne Ware.
-In 2019, there are 9 volunteers, using their own equipment.
+In 2019, there were 9 volunteers using their own equipment.
 Donations received by WCHC help to defray the costs of restoring tombstones.

 Historical Narative by Diane Parmele Cooke.

 A Historical Background of the David Sackville Cooke Cemetery -

 On February 10, 1859, David Sackville Cooke (born December 24, 1829, in Madison County, Tennessee) and Malvina Marion Lewis (born July 19, 1836, in Rockcastle County, Kentucky) were married in Williamson County, Texas.
 They died within three months of each other, and their eight surviving children inherited the Cooke homestead.

 D.S.
 Cooke, a farmer, served as Williamson County Chief Justice from 1860 to 1862.
 On October 1, 1862, he enlisted in the Confederate Army.
 He served as a private in "C 7 Texas Calvary".
 He served as Williamson County Judge from 1866 to 1867.
 His picture is on the third-floor wall of the Williamson County Courthouse.